×

 Red Hat Advanced Cluster Security for Kubernetes (RHACS) uses a distributed architecture that supports high-scale deployments and is optimized to minimize the impact on the underlying OpenShift Container Platform or Kubernetes nodes.

-The following graphic shows the architecture with the StackRox Scanner.
-For version 4.4, Scanner V4 is available.
+The following graphic shows the architecture with the StackRox Scanner and Scanner V4 components.
 Installation of Scanner V4 is optional, but provides additional benefits.

 Red Hat Advanced Cluster Security for Kubernetes architecture for Kubernetes